demoray/demoray.github.io/_posts/2016-03-28-so-you-want-to-be-a-provost.md

 layout: post
 ---

-I heard you want to be a Provost one day.
+During the many vigils of Gulfwars, there was much discussion about the various things "required" to become a provost of Atlantia.
+To that end, I've started gathering a list of things you might want to do if you ever have dreams of becoming a provost of Atlantia.

 Maybe you should ...

 <i><b><span id="dostuff">(turn javascript on so you can see this)</span></b></i>